 Savings accounts are among the oldest and most traditional of all bank accounts, and they can help you reach short- and long-term savings goals.
 When you put your money in a savings account, the bank will typically pay you interest on your funds.
-One of the most sensible money saving tips you can follow is to put away a certain amount of money each month to build a nice nest egg.
+One of the most sensible money saving tips you can follow is to put away a certain amount of money each month to build up your nest egg.

 If you are ready to grow your savings, consider these money saving tips that may help you reach your goal.